 There are many advantages to filing a joint tax return with your spouse.
-The IRS gives joint filers one of the largest standard deductions each year, allowing them to deduct a significant amount of their income immediately.
+Joint filers receive one of the largest standard deductions each year, allowing them to deduct a significant amount of income when calculating taxable income.

-Couples who file together can usually deduct two exemption amounts from their income and they might more easily qualify for multiple tax credits such as the:
+Couples who file together can usually qualify for multiple tax credits, such as the:

 - Earned Income Tax Credit